 However there is another use of VPNs and it’s arguably becoming the primary reason and that’s to bypass internet censorship and filtering.
 This is a huge problem and one that you will find exists on many levels.
-At a country level filtering used to be relatively rare, with only places like China, Iran and North Korea who did any serious censorship.
+At a country level – filtering used to be relatively rare, with only places like China, Iran and North Korea who did any serious censorship.

-On another level companies and corporations are increasingly blocking access mainly as a profit maximisation technique.
+On another level companies and corporations are increasingly blocking access mainly as a profit maximization technique.
 What happens in this case is that access is selectively restricted based on your physical location.
 This means you might find that parts of a web site are only accessible in particular countries and you’ll be blocked if you’re actually outside those locations.
 So if you’ve tried to watch Hulu from outside the US then you’ll have seen these blocks and similarly try and access the BBC from outside the UK and the same thing will happen.

-There is still some hope though, mainly because it is still extremely difficult to completely block access to VPNs.
+There is still some hope though, mainly because it is still extremely difficult to completely block access to VPNs completely.
+Also companies involved in this tactic tend to make aggressive noises initially then stop, it looks like BBC iPlayer blocking VPN might be one of them, simply because of the cost and effort it involves.
 The Chinese after all have not yet succeeded in completely blocking them through their infamous firewall.
 The reality is that although many of these media companies can block access through VPNs it is actually quite a difficult process which involves a lot of manual intervention.
-A well configured VPN is still pretty much undetectable, so they instead focus on identifying IP addresses with multiple concurrent connections.
-This is very time consuming and also unreliable as often legitimate proxies in various establishments will look pretty much identical.
+The best VPNs actually still work fine for unblocking BBC iPlayer.

-It means that for the moment, the VPN service is still one of the most useful internet tools especially for travelers, holiday makers and expats.
+The VPN is still one of the most useful internet tools especially for travelers, holiday makers and expats.
 The only company which has managed to block the majority of access is the media streaming giant Netflix.
 What this company has done is to restrict access from any server with a commercially registered IP address.
 This blocked a huge proportion (over 95%) of VPN services with only a few having the ability to use residential addresses.
 You can read about one company that has bypassed this issue here – supplying Netflix IP addresses.
 It is unclear whether other companies will follow suit to this method or they are simply evaluating the success of the method.